bedonbosco/NLP/English-NLP-SOTA.md

 **[AG’s news corpus](https://github.com/magizbox/underthesea/wiki/DATA-AGNEWS)** <sub><sup>22 results collected</sup></sub>

-AG (GM Del Corso.
-2005) is a collection of more than 1 million news articles.
+AG (GM Del Corso et al. 2005) is a collection of more than 1 million news articles.
 News articles have been gathered from more than 2000  news sources by ComeToMyHead in more than 1 year of activity.

 **[TREC question dataset](https://github.com/magizbox/underthesea/wiki/DATA-TREC)** <sub><sup>6 results collected</sup></sub>